Stable Restoration and Separation of Approximately Sparse Signals: Coherence-based Bounds on Restricted Isometry Constants

-An alternative way of obtaining deterministic recovery guarantees for approximately sparse signals and measurement noise, i.e., for \mbox{$\noiseout=\dicta\inputvec+\noise$}, has been developed under the RIP framework~\cite{candes2005decoding,CRT06,C08,CXZ09,CWX10a,CWX10b}.
-There, the dictionary~\dicta is characterized by restricted isometry constants (RICs) instead of the coherence parameter $\coha$. \begin{defi}[\cite{candes2005decoding}] For each integer $\nx\geq1$, the RIC $\RIC{\nx}$ of~$\dicta$ is the smallest number such that
+An alternative route of obtaining deterministic recovery guarantees for approximately sparse signals and measurement noise, i.e., for \mbox{$\noiseout=\dict\inputvec+\noise$}, has been developed under the RIP framework~\cite{candes2005decoding,CRT06,C08,CXZ09,CWX10a,CWX10b,CZ12}.
+There, the dictionary~\dict is characterized by RICs rather than the coherence parameter $\mu_d$. \begin{defi}[Restricted isometry constant (RIC) \cite{candes2005decoding}] For each integer $\nx\geq1$, the RIC $\RIC{\nx}$ of~$\dict$ is the smallest number such that

 holds for all perfectly $\nx$-sparse vectors $\inputvec$. \end{defi}